hoytnix/hoyt.io/docs/readme.md

 Readme
 ======

+This file will serve as the master file for documentation until I accumulate enough here to move it into individual files.

+## Automatic Imports

 Because of the nature of how iterable-imports (`lib.imports`) are implemented, there are a few requirements for building modules: